LOADING ...

 Is our pleasure, punishment or crime

-Is this a mountain that we really to climb
+Is this a mountain that we want to climb

-This man never turn you from his door
+This man would never you from his door

 Oh George!
 Oh George!